Strangemother/Polyclass.js/readme.md

 Polyclass is a _just-in-time_ CSS class library, built dynamically from your class-names using "Declarative CSS".

-> All the boilerplate CSS is builtin with Polyclass.js

-This open-source, lightweight library is tailored for dynamic CSS management, generating a graph of keys for all CSS properties.
-With the capability to boilerplate millions of unique class combinations through declarative naming, Polyclass offers eliminating the need for in-line styles.
++ Eliminate in-line styles
++ Declare CSS on-the-fly
++ Work with any CSS measurement size and type
++ Build custom event handled class-names

+> Polyclass is the only CSS stylesheet generator using declartive class names, for ever-evergreen styles.

+It's open-source, lightweight and runtime pluggable.
+With only HTML class names, immediately generate CSS Declarations in a dynamic CSS stylesheet

++ All (\~200) CSS Properties are ready, even: `order-block-start-style-dotted`!
++ Supports all (\~35) CSS length types, such as: `margin-top-3.33cqmax`
++ Use true CSS property names, or invent your own; such as `box-push-outside-10pt`

 Whether you're working with pre-rendered content or making live DOM changes, Polyclass ensures the stylesheet is declared as needed.

-+ Readable
 + Instantly plug-and-play
 + No Dependencies, and works along-side all the major libraries.
 + Real-time: Seamless compatibility with both pre-rendered content and live DOM changes.